No family should go hungry.

 Bienvenidos Food Bank opened in 1976 as an outreach program of the St. Patrick Action Center to serve the growing number of struggling Northwest Denver families.
 The program grew under the leadership of neighborhood activist Ellen Torres, who also helped establish the Northwest Family Assistance Center.
 When the Action Center closed in 1998, the two organizations merged.
 Ellen continued to run the all-volunteer nonprofit until her death in 2001.
 Dedicated volunteers and friends came together and kept the program growing and thriving.

-Today the Bienvenidos Food Bank has grown into a strong, independent, community-based nonprofit organization still focused on hunger relief.
-We acknowledge Northwest Denver continues to grow, change and gentrify, but that makes us more committed than ever to serve families who need food assistance.
+Today, Bienvenidos has grown into a strong, independent, community-based nonprofit organization still focused on hunger relief.
+We acknowledge Denver continues to grow, change and gentrify, but that makes us more committed than ever to serve families who need food assistance.